-- All students in the Junior cycle have one period of SPHE per week.RSE will be included as a module in the second term of school as part of their SPHE programme. - Students in senior cycle will receive a minimum of 6 weeks tuition in RSE as part of their Religious Education programme. - The size of the class groups will be determined by the base class. - Boys and girls will be taught all aspects of RSE together. - The boundaries of the RSE programme will be delivered with due deference to : - (a) The age of the students - (b) The school ethos - (c) Limits of confidentiality, limits to discussions and questions. - (d) Ensuring that the RSE classroom is a safe place for all, including students and teachers. - (e) RSE curriculum guidelines - Visiting speakers must be made aware of the schools RSE policy, Mission statement and the SPHE visitor guidelines as laid down by the Department of Education in circular 0023/2010 to secondary schools.
+- All students in the Junior cycle have one period of SPHE per week.RSE will be included as a module as part of their SPHE programme. - Students in senior cycle will receive a minimum of 8 hours tuition in RSE as part of their Religious Education programme. - Students in TY will receive lessons as part of Science - The size of the class groups will be determined by the school class lists for the timetable. - Boys and girls will be taught all aspects of RSE together. - The boundaries of the RSE programme will be delivered with due deference to: - (a) The age of the students - (b) The school ethos - (c) Limits of confidentiality, limits to discussions and questions. - (d) Ensuring that the RSE classroom is a safe place for all, including student and teachers. - (e) RSE curriculum guidelines - Visiting speakers must be made aware of the schools RSE policy, Mission statement and the SPHE visitor guidelines as laid down by the Department of Education in circular 0023/2010 to secondary schools.
 The Care Team are advised when visiting speakers are in the College.
-Thus, classroom teachers must remain in the classroom with the students; parents should be consulted and made aware of visiting people and agencies.
+Thus, classroom teachers can remain in the classroom with the students; parents should be consulted and made aware of visiting people and agencies.
 All programmes and events delivered by visitors and external agencies must use appropriate evidence based methodologies with clear educational outcomes.
 Such programmes are best delivered by those specifically qualified to work with young people for whom the programmes are designed.
-Evaluation of the speakers is compulsory. - Provision will be made for students with special needs as laid down by the NCCA guidelines.
-To comply with these guidelines it will be necessary for the class teacher to consult with the special needs co-ordinator, prior to the programme, to discuss any students with special needs and to ascertain how they can be supported throughout the programme. - Consideration and sensitivity must be given to the needs of students with special circumstances.
-Consult the Care Team.
+Evaluation of the speakers is compulsory.

+- Provision will be made for those with special needs as laid down by the NCCA guidelines.
+To comply with these guidelines it will be necessary for the class teacher to consult with the special needs co-ordinator, at the beginning of the programme, to discuss any students with special needs and to ascertain how they can be supported throughout the programme. - Consideration and sensitivity must be given to the needs of students with special circumstances.
+Consult the WellbeingTeam.
 Check the A LIST.